 What your growth strategy lacks is a more user-oriented approach.

-Technical manuals and documentation tell us more than how to use an app or any other product.
-They are the number one tool reflecting how much of your energy goes into UX design.
-And UX design shows how much importance your users hold.
-Which should be a lot.
+Technical manuals and documentation go beyond explaining how to use an app or any other product.
+They are the number-one signal of how much effort you devote to UX design.
+And UX design, in turn, indicates how much your users matter—which should be a lot.

 So do you want to generate more traction for your business?